ansible-collections/dellemc.os10/docs/roles.rst

 TEMPLATE role
 -------------

-The `os10_template <https://github.com/ansible-collections/dellemc.os10/blob/master/roles/os10_template/README.md>`_ This role facilitates the TEXTFSM parsing engine.
+The `os10_template <https://github.com/ansible-collections/dellemc.os10/blob/master/roles/os10_template/README.md>`_ role facilitates the TEXTFSM parsing engine.
 TextFSM is a template based state machine .
 It takes the raw string input from the CLI of network devices OS10, run them through a TEXTFSM template and return structured text in the form of a Python dictionary.

 UPLINK role
 -----------

-The `os10_uplink <https://github.com/ansible-collections/dellemc.os10/blob/master/roles/os10_uplink/README.md>`_ This role facilitates the configuration of uplink attributes, and is abstracted for OS10.
+The `os10_uplink <https://github.com/ansible-collections/dellemc.os10/blob/master/roles/os10_uplink/README.md>`_ role facilitates the configuration of uplink attributes, and is abstracted for OS10.
 It specifically enables configuration of association between upstream and downstream interfaces known as uplink-state group.

 Users role